MontesBuild was founded by Nicholas Moons in 2001 as a collaborative Design/Build practice.

 We balance a project's quality, schedule, and budget according to our client's priorities.

 MontesBuild practices the Design/Build project delivery method.
 We design, construct, oversee and marshal projects through from start to finish.

 Employing this method allows our clients to have a single point of contact and to benefit from scheduling and cost efficiencies.
 Our most successful projects begin with feasibility studies and continue through to final turnkey.
 Projects have ranged from a 15,000 sq. ft.
 T.V.
 Sound Stage renovation to a 3500 sq. ft. triple apartment combination on Central Park South.

 Aside from working within the Design/Build model, we also collaborate with a wide range of Architects, providing pre-construction and general contracting services.

-Nicholas Moons graduated from Carnegie Mellon University in 1998 with a Bachelors of Architecture and a minor in Architecture History.
+Nick taught at the Yestermorrow Design/Build School from 2001 – 2013 and taught “Creative Project Management” at Parsons Design School from 2007 - 2009.
+He graduated from Carnegie Mellon in 1998 with a Bachelors of Architecture and a minor in Architecture History.

-Nick is a NYS licensed Architect, a member of the AIA, and a NYC licensed General Contractor.
+Nick is a New York State licensed Architect, a member of the AIA, and a New York City licensed General Contractor.